rabbitmq/rabbitmq-website/site/cli.md

 rabbitmq-diagnostics help status
 </pre>

-Alternatively a `--help` option can be used:
+Alternatively, the `--help` option can be used:

 <pre class="lang-bash">
 rabbitmqctl --help